rehierl/metalsmith-menu/readme.md

 }
 ```

-A crude was to visit all menu nodes in ascending order is:
+A crude method to visit all menu nodes in ascending order is:

 ```js
 .use(function(files, metalsmith, done) {